The positive benefits of a personal email signature (with examples)

 Corporate email signatures are used for a variety of reasons, from promoting social channels to following legal disclaimer laws, and everything in between.

 You might not feel a need to have any sort of personal email signature.
 However, you should probably re-think this idea, and here’s why.

-However, it is often the case that you only ever use email in your personal life for formal activities.
-Examples might include job hunting, contacting a customer services department, or dealing with a bank.
-You are more likely to use instant messaging and social media for speaking with friends and family over email.
+It’s often the case that you only ever use email in your personal life for formal activities.
+Some personal email signature examples might include job hunting, contacting a customer services department, or dealing with a bank.
+You’re more likely to use instant messaging and social media for speaking with friends and family.
 This is why it’s good practice to use a personal email signature when sending emails.

-Depending on how you want to use an email signature, its main goal is always to tell people and companies who they are dealing with.
-It provides important information and makes it easier for you to contacted.
+Depending on how you want to use an email signature, its main goal is always to tell people and companies who they’re dealing with.
+It provides important information and makes it easier for you to be contacted.
 An email signature is also a great way to promote your own personal brand.
-It lets you present yourself as a serious professional, which is crucial if you’re hunting for a new job role.
+It lets you present yourself as a professional, which can be a game-changer if you’re hunting for a new job.

 Below are some other tips that will help you to create the perfect personal email signature:

-- It is a good idea to not include inspirational quotes when creating an email signature.
-These are often subjective and provide no additional value to your email.
+It’s a good idea to not include inspirational quotes when creating an email signature.
+These are often subjective and provide no added value to your email.
 It’s also important to note that not all people’s personal values will align with yours.